St. Boniface, Winnipeg

-St. Boniface (Saint-Boniface (Note: /fr/)) is a city ward and neighbourhood in Winnipeg.
+St. Boniface (Saint-Boniface (Note: /fr/)) is a city ward and neighbourhood in Winnipeg, Manitoba, Canada.
 Along with being the centre of the Franco-Manitoban community, it ranks as the largest francophone community in Western Canada.

 It features such landmarks as the St. Boniface Cathedral, Boulevard Provencher, the Provencher Bridge, Esplanade Riel, Saint Boniface Hospital, the Université de Saint-Boniface, and the Royal Canadian Mint.

 The area covers much of eastern Winnipeg, including Old St. Boniface.
-It consists of the neighbourhoods of Norwood West, Norwood East, Windsor Park, Niakwa Park, Niakwa Place, Southdale, Southland Park, Royalwood, Sage Creek, and Island Lakes, among others, plus a large industrial area.
-The ward is represented by Matt Allard, a member of Winnipeg City Council, and also corresponds to the neighbourhood clusters of St. Boniface East and West.
+It consists of the neighbourhoods of Norwood West, Norwood East, Stock Yards, Archwood, Central St. Boniface, Dufresne, Windsor Park, Niakwa Park, Niakwa Place, Southdale, Symington Yards, Southland Park, Royalwood, Fraipont, Sage Creek, and Island Lakes, among others, plus a large industrial area.
+The ward is represented by Matt Allard, a member of Winnipeg City Council, and also corresponds to the neighbourhood clusters of St. Boniface East, Southeast, and Central.
 The population was 58,520 according to the Canada 2016 Census.